Dr. habil. Attila Kertesz is an associate professor at the Department of

 He graduated as a program-designer mathematician in 2005, received his Ph.D. degree at the SZTE Doctoral

 School of Computer Science in 2011, and habilitated at the University of Szeged in 2017.

 His research interests include the federative management of IoT, Fog and Cloud systems, and interoperability

 issues of distributed systems in general.

-Currently he is a work package leader in the GINOP IoLT project, financed by the Hungarian Government and
+Currently he is the leader of a national project OTKA FK 131793 financed by the Hungarian Scientific Research Fund, and a work package leader in the GINOP IoLT project, financed by the Hungarian Government and

 the European Regional Development Fund.

 He is a Management Committee member of the INDAIRPOLLNET Cost Action, and was an MC memeber of the